Lisa2626/Fantasio/README.md

 Enter the path where the _norm.fits file created using the interactive.py and enter where you want to saved all the normalized files.

-You can directly run the interactive window with:
+You can run the scipts directly:

 `Fantasio/interactive.py`

-Or the automatic normalization with:

 `Fantasio/automatic.py`

 - How to use the interactive window??

-If you run interactive, an interactive window with the spectra and the normalised spectra is showed.
+If you choose interactive, a GUI will open showing the spectra and the normalised spectra.
 You can adjust normalization parameters using sliders for:

     Degree: Polynomial degree for spline fitting.
     Knots: Number of knots for spline interpolation.
     Sigma Clipping: Upper and lower thresholds for clipping.
     Iterations: Number of sigma-clipping iterations.

-The user can deleted some region of the spectra like emission lines for example using the selec range button, once you click on select range, go with your mouse on the window and select a region, if a misclick is made you can use the reset buttom.
+You can also remove some region of the spectra (e.g, emission lines) using the "Select Range" button.
+After selecting it, click and drag in the window to define the region you want to remove.
+If a misclick is made you can use the reset buttom (but just on the last removed region, if you removed several region the reset buttom will only restore the last one).

-You can use the "Previous" button to go to the previous order and the "Next" button to view the next order.
+Use the "Previous" and "Next" buttons to navigate between spectral orders.
 To complete the normalization, you need to check all 49 orders.
 When you click "Next" on the last order, the procedure is complete, and the _norm.fits file is created.
 Be carefull to not click on the next button if you did not finish the normalization.

 You can use the slider to adjust the parameters and see how they affect the normalization.
 "Degree" and "Knots" are used for spline interpolation.
 The sigma clipping can be adjusted above and below the curve, and the number of iterations determines how many times the sigma clipping is applied.

 <img width="1341" alt="2" src="https://github.com/user-attachments/assets/6bd3fdfa-1a19-4f9f-834c-2be5a1385f2c" />

 The "Select Range" button allows you to select a region on the normalization window to remove from the spectra.
 If you make a mistake, you can use the "Reset" button.
 However, note that if you make multiple modifications, the "Reset" button will only undo the last modification, so be careful.
 Be careful to not use the reset button if you change order if you did not click on select range before !
-Emission lines can be removed to improve the normalization.
+Removing emission lines can significantly improve normalization results.

 <img width="1074" alt="3" src="https://github.com/user-attachments/assets/3dbe8f82-2a7f-4562-a147-d01847f33fb7" />